Sukun-S/Programming-assignment/README.md

 # Programming-assignment
-All the programming question and answers
+All the  basic programming question and answers that will be helpful for interviews.